Wheat: It's What's for Breakfast

 It can be frustrating to know which strains to breed and running a trial all the way through to the market is quite costly when you consider the amount of energy gone into milling and processing.
 This is where my friend, food scientist Kameron Pecka, comes in.
 Kam works for the USDA Western Wheat Quality lab in Pullman, WA, where he, to put it bluntly, measures wheat hardness.

-Measuring "hardness" is more complicated than it seems.
 First, Kameron must photograph the rectangularized wheat endosperm and take its dimensions.
 Then, using a TA-XT2 (photograph at right), Kam measures the stress and stain on the wheat.
 Next comes the number crunching: Kam uses graphs and equations involving the stress and stain to determine Young’s modulus, which indicates the elasticity of the wheat, and the total failure energy and force.
-All these figures come together to give an indication of hardness.
+All these figures come together to give an indication of hardness."My work is more physics than biology," says Kam, who’s found himself faced with a calculator most days.

 Putting Kam through all these calculations is not just an instrument of undergrad torture, though.
 Hardness is an indicator of many things that are extremely useful to wheat breeders.
 The texture of the wheat gives clues about its nutritional content, how much work must be put into milling, and what sort of foods it should be used for.
 Soft wheat typically goes into cookies, hard into certain breads, and durum is used to make pasta.